OrgaAI/orga-ai-sdk-monorepo/packages/client/react-native/README.md

 ```

 **Your backend proxy should:**
-- Store the OrgaAI API key securely (never in the app).
+- Store the Orga AI API key securely (never in the app).
-- Make the call to the OrgaAI backend.
+- Make the call to the Orga AI backend.
 - Return only the ephemeral token and ICE servers to the app.

 ### Expo (SDK 50+)